 Don’t forget dessert

 After salty chips and savory tacos, guests are going to be craving something sweet.
-Treat them to an authentic Mexican dessert: tres leches cake.
-This cake is creamy and rich (and guests will be begging you for the recipe when the party is over).
+Treat them to a classic Mexican dessert: tres leches cake.
+This cake is creamy and rich—guests will be begging you for the recipe when the party is over.

 The party doesn’t have to stop when the night is over.
-Send each person home with a mini bottle of tequila (wrapped in one of these adorable tags)—all they have to do is add lime and salt to make their own margaritas.
-Be an extra helpful host, and send them home with directions on how to prep that perfect drink at home!
+Send each person home with a mini bottle of tequila (wrapped in one of these adorable fiesta tags)—all they have to do is add lime and salt to make their own margaritas.
+Be an extra helpful host and include directions on how to make margaritas at home.